mbb2000/torrent-to-colab/README.md

 # torrent-to-colab
-Direct download torrent files to google colab

-This code is intented to download legal torrent files to google colab.
+Direct download torrent files to google colab.

 You can choose what folders to download from the .torrent file.